santiagodr/STAT545_HW1_David_Santiago/hw06/data_wrangling_hw06.md

     ##             Intercept     Slope R-squared
     ## (Intercept)  50.51208 0.3259038 0.1892811

 We can see that these values correspond to the values above (model = linear1), obtained by fitting a simple regression to Life expectancy and year to gapminder.
-So that's good, the function is doing what we think is going to do...
+So that's good, the function is doing what we think it is doing...

 **Now** We can fix a separate function for the quadractic and robust regression models, or **even better**...
 Try to create a function that fit all three models at once, extract the three parameters of interest `intercept`, `slope`, and `R-squared` from each model and output a single table with those values...